valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 ## Commands API

-These functions are used to implement custom Redis commands.
+These functions are used to implement custom Valkey commands.

 For examples, see [https://valkey.io/topics/modules-intro](https://valkey.io/topics/modules-intro).